-Rosenfeld Injury Lawyers has successfully settled nursing home abuse and neglect cases across Illinois.
+Rosenfeld Injury Lawyers LLC has successfully settled nursing home abuse and neglect cases across Illinois.
 Many of the cases we work on involve patient injuries such as: bed sores or pressure sores, broken bones from falls, patients dropped by staff members, medication errors or physical abuse.
 Unfortunately, in some of these situations a family member contacts us when an injury has claimed the life of their loved one.

 Our office is committed to representing individuals; we do not represent any corporations or businesses.

 Why Are Some Illinois Nursing Home Cases Worth More Than Others?

 When you review a sampling of our settlements and case results below, you may be thinking about why some cases settled more than others--- even when they appear to be relatively similar.
 While the circumstances of each case are indeed unique, factors, which may increase or decrease the value of a nursing home negligence case include:

 - How severe are the injuries to the individual?

 - What type of care will the person require to treat the injuries?

 - Does the facility have a history of problems?